Hello! I am so excited to share my $3.99 thrift store tv cabinet makeover you today!

 I purchased two of these amazing wood appliques off Amazon.
 They are very good quality and I got the set for less than nine bucks.
 We laid the piece on it’s back.
-I applied wood glue to the back, and adhered it to the door over the carvings.
+I applied wood glue to the back and adhered it to the door over the carvings.
 We allowed them to dry overnight.

 The next day I gave the entire piece a good cleaning and then applied my paint.

-It took three coats, allowing 2-3 hours drying time in between each coat.
+In short, it took three coats, allowing 2-3 hours drying time in between each coat.
 I also painted the inside of the middle portion, the legs, and the wood appliques.

-After allowing the stained portions to dry overnight, I then used a one coat of Dixie Belle’s Best Dang Wax to seal the piece.
+After allowing the stained portions to dry overnight, I then used one coat of Dixie Belle’s Best Dang Wax to seal the piece.

 We needed something for the back behind each door.
 I did not want to spend money on a new back especially since it would not even be seen!
 We found two pieces of old beadboard that had a few scratches on the front and couldn’t be used.
 We cut the beadboard into two pieces to place on the back where the doors were and nailed them in place.